 About the visit of Madagascar’s Defence Minister

-- It will be the first such high level visit since Delhi incorporated the island into the “Indian Ocean Region (IOR)”.
+- It will be the first such high-level visit since Delhi incorporated the island into the “Indian Ocean Region (IOR)”.

 - During his visit, Madagascar’s Defence Minister is expected to discuss implementing the MoU on defence cooperation signed during President Ramnath Kovind’s visit to Antananarivo in March 2018.
-The Minister will travel first to Lucknow to attend the Defexpo, and later attend the India-Africa Defence Ministers’ conference in Delhi, and hold a bilateral meeting with India’s Defence Minister Rajnath Singh.
+The Minister will travel first to Lucknow to attend the Defexpo, later attend the India-Africa Defence Ministers’ conference in Delhi, and hold a bilateral meeting with India’s Defence Minister Rajnath Singh.

 - Madagascar’s Defence minister will also discuss the devastation in Madagascar due to flooding after a cyclone and heavy rains in the island’s north-west left at least 31 dead and affected nearly 100,000 people.